kiansheik/nhe-enga/gramatica/docs/src/guide/README.md

 Closer to the south of Brazil and Paraguay, [__Father Montoya__](https://en.wikipedia.org/wiki/Antonio_Ruiz_de_Montoya) was doing a parallel work with _Old Guaraní_, creating a grammar and evangilizing the peoples of the area.
 In those regions, there existed _General Languages_ based more heavily on Guaraní than Tupi Antigo.
 While parallel to what we are discussing, those languages are not descendents of _Tupi Antigo_
 :::

-With the arrival of the [__Marques do Pombal__](https://en.wikipedia.org/wiki/Sebasti%C3%A3o_Jos%C3%A9_de_Carvalho_e_Melo,_1st_Marquis_of_Pombal) in Brazil, he made a decree to outlaw the official use of any indigenous languages.
+The [__Marques do Pombal__](https://en.wikipedia.org/wiki/Sebasti%C3%A3o_Jos%C3%A9_de_Carvalho_e_Melo,_1st_Marquis_of_Pombal) made a decree to outlaw the official use of any indigenous languages in Brazil.
 Portuguese became number one.
 While this event did not single-handedly cause the downfall of Tupi Antigo as a _língua franca_ in Brazil, it set the stage for it's inevitable demise.

 With the onset of mass immigration to Brazil from Europe, the Portuguese language slowly but surely replaced the _General Languages_ and _Tupi Antigo_ as the _língua franca_ in most of the country.